hassonlab/podcast-ecog-tutorials/docs/html/_sources/index.rst.txt

 Here are three ways to use the tutorials:

-1. Carefully Read through each tutorial in order.
+1. Carefully read through each tutorial in order.
-2. Use Google Colab to load a tutorial and run the code yourself to experiment with.
+2. Use the "Open in Colab" link to load a tutorial and run the code yourself to experiment with.
 3. `Download <https://openneuro.org/datasets/ds005574/download>`_ the dataset and tutorials locally or to a compute cluster to use the full dataset or with more compute power.

 .. toctree::